 Drought Declared Over - Some Restrictions Still In Effect

 In response to extensive statewide snow and rain and conservation efforts, on April 7, 2017 Governor Brown lifted the state's emergency drought regulations, while maintaining water reporting requirements and prohibitions on wasteful practices.
-Similarly, in consideration of its water supply conditions, on April 11, 2017 the SFPUC (San Francisco Public Utilities Commission) lifted its call for customers to voluntarily reduce water use by 10 percent and ended mandatory reductions for dedicated irrigation customers with interruptible rates.
+Similarly, in consideration of its water supply conditions, the NCCWD lifted its call for customers to voluntarily reduce water use by 10 percent and ended mandatory reductions for dedicated irrigation customers with interruptible rates.
 NCCWD will continue to offer free services, supplies and other incentives to help homes and businesses save water and money now and for the future.

 Which water use restrictions are still in effect?